 The data needs to illustrate where resource revenues, once received, are being allocated and document whether the allocation is being delivered.
 This data will contain both narrative and quantitative elements.

-The good, better and best practices for data categories recommended for this EITI Requirement, are based on tracing the flow of these revenues.
-Good practices would refer to how the federal government receives and allocates this revenue, better reporting would focus on the distribution from the federal to state or provincial level and best refers to tracking these payments to the community level.
+The good, better and best practices for data output that are recommended for this Requirement, are based on following the flow of these revenues.
+For example good practices refer to how the federal government receive and allocates these revenue, better reporting focus on the distribution from the federal level to state or provincial level and best refers to tracking these payments to the community level.
 Table 11 outlines how these data can be reported.